rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Open-source.md

 author: "Iggy"
 categories: opinion
 ---
 With open-source software, the source code is freely available and licensed in a manner that permits modification.
-Open-source tools are often as good or even better than proprietary ones (which are privately owned, or controlled by one particular organization).
+Open-source software is often as good or even better than proprietary software (which is privately owned, or controlled by one particular organization).

 Below is a list of open source software that can be used for education, work, or other pursuits.